EleutherAI/gpt-neox/README.md

 Training was performed across 256 A100 GPUs.
 We include configuration files and sample SLURM job script for the library to replicate training on a SLURM-managed cluster.

+We additionally provide public training logs via Weights and Biases, which can be found in a report [here](https://api.wandb.ai/links/eleutherai/7db5ehxl).

 ## Replicating Training